RACE EQUALITY WEEK 2023

 There are downloadable PDFS for each day that can be distributed to employees or access via your organisation’s employee portal.

 Across the week we will hold a number of virtual events as we looked to create an open discussion with industry leaders from various sectors.
 Now there is a need to galvanise and maximise impact through a nationwide collaboration for real change.

 A CATALYST FOR ONGOING CHANGE

-More than 2000 organisations took part in the first Race Equality Week in February 2021, building on their own race activity and/or accessing and implementing the solutions, tools and resources we have co-created with those with lived experience.
+More than 2000 organisations took part in the first Race Equality Week in February 2021.
+In 2022 we had 3500 people from 3000 organisations.
+2023 will be the biggest Race Equality Week yet.
+Join the movement through building on your own race activity and/or accessing and implementing the solutions, tools and resources we have co-created with those with lived experience.

 “Race Equality Week has the potential to be game-changing.
 In the way, it combines conscious allyship with a strong peer network.”